syncfusion-content/javascript-docs/js/TreeGrid/Editing.md

 ## Add new record

-In TreeGrid, it is provide the support to add new record by setting [`allowAdding`](/api/js/ejtreegrid#members:editsettings-allowadding "editSettings.allowAdding") property as `true`.
+TreeGrid provides support for adding a new record by setting [`allowAdding`](/api/js/ejtreegrid#members:editsettings-allowadding "editSettings.allowAdding") property as `true`.
 You can add new record by toolbar add item click or context menu.

 The below code example shows how to enable add new record option in TreeGrid.